software-mansion/protostar/website/docs/cairo-1/05-testing/02-integration-testing.md

     invoke(deployed_contract_address, 'hello', ArrayTrait::new()).unwrap();
 }
 ```
-This cheatcode will declare and deploy given contract.
+This cheatcode will declare and deploy the given contract.

 ## Transaction reverts

 Cheatcodes [deploy](./cheatcodes-reference/deploy.md), [invoke](./cheatcodes-reference/invoke.md) and [call](./cheatcodes-reference/call.md) execute code on chain which can be reverted.
 In such case, they return `RevertedTransaction` structure.
-You can use it, for example, to verify if your contract reverts transaction in certain scenario.
+You can use it, for example, to verify if your contract reverts the transaction in a certain scenario.

 ```cairo title="Deployed contract"
 #[contract]